raoneinet/chrome_ruler_extension/README.md

 🔄 Converts values from px → rem

-📋 Automatically copies the final measurement result to the clipboard
+📋 Copies the final measurement result to the clipboard (if selected Yes on popup   button)

 <br/>
 **Output format:**